 - Partner up with a person who brings in value to the business or else can bring cash from investors.
 Know, when to engage a partner in your small business.

 - Pay people with equity rather than salary, not just to save money, but because you want the kind of people who are committed enough to prefer that.
+That’s one of the best ways to motivate employees without a pay raise.

 - Don’t panic to see cash flow issues; to solve the problem you need to act wisely!

 - Stay focused; don’t waste time when you get a “No” from a potential investor, move on the next one.
+Also make sure you have a business plan that attracts the investor’s attention.

 - If cash doesn’t seem to be coming sooner, think of cutting expenses.
+Know the startup must haves and can waits.

 - Don’t get too excited until the deal is done and money is in the bank.